Long COVID Pacing

 Twice I have used the Visible Plus app with the arm band heart monitor for about a month to help me establish a baseline.
 (Once the baseline was established, I found the app too restrictive.)
 Read more

-I was fortunate that my baseline was high enough that I could still complete daily activities like taking a shower.
+I was fortunate that my baseline was high enough that I could still complete basic daily activities like taking a shower.

 Eventually I got to the point where I was not crashing, but I also wasn’t doing very much.
 It’s a strange feeling to be sitting up in bed, feel okay, but know that if I got up and did more I would feel bad.